Lip Cancer

 Oral cancer-related inherited cancer syndromes

 Some inherited cancer syndromes have a high potential to form oral squamous cell carcinoma.
 These syndromes are among the rare risk factors in the development of lip cancer.
-Xeroderma pigmentosum, ataxia telangiectasia, Bloom syndrome, Fanconi’s anemia, Li-Fraumeni are some of them.
+Xeroderma pigmentosum, ataxia telangiectasia, Bloom syndrome, Fanconi’s anemia, and Li-Fraumeni syndrome are some of them.

 In summary, factors that can increase the risk of lip cancer include: